Spin-degenerate bulk bands and topological surface states associated with Dirac nodal lines in RuO2

 \section{Conclusion}

-The present micro-ARPES study, in collaboration with first-principles calculations, for three different crystal orientations of bulk RuO$_2$ crystal has revealed the absence of altermagnetic band splitting.
+The present micro-ARPES study for three different crystal orientations, in collaboration with first-principles calculations, provides compelling spectrscopic evidence that bulk RuO$_2$ does not exhbit altermagnetic band splitting, in agreement with recent experimental reports.
 Besides the bulk-band degeneracy, we observed a topological surface states near $E_\textrm{F}$ associated with the bulk Dirac nodal lines irrespective of the crystal orientation.
-Intriguingly, its characteristics, i.e. the flat vs dispersive nature, was found to be strongly crystal-orientation dependent.
-The present results imply important roles of the importance of topological surface and interface states to account for the exotic physical and chemical properties of RuO$_2$.
+Intriguingly, its characteristics, i.e. the flat vs dispersive nature, was found to be strongly crystal-orientation dependent, and is well captured by our slab calculations.
+Analysis of topological invariants, Zak phase and Wilson loop for the Dirac nodal lines suggests its non-trivial topology.
+The present results imply important roles of the topological surface and interface states to account for the exotic physical and chemical properties of RuO$_2$.

-{ Supplemental Material for {\bf ``Spin-Degenerate Bulk Bands and Topological Surface States of RuO$_2$''} by T. Osumi {\it et al.} }